bitdotgames/BHL/README.md

 ### Unity engine integration

 The example script has also a special Unity compatibility mode.
 It illustrates how you can build a bhl backend dll (**bhl_back.dll**) for Unity.
-After that you can put it into Assets/Plugins directory and use bhl for your Unity3d game development.
-This mode can be enabled just as follows:
+After that you can put it into Assets/Plugins directory and use bhl for your Unity game development.
+You can run the example script in this mode just as follows:

 > cd example && ./run.sh -unity